ruizfrontend/example-branches-1/README.md

 ex-branches
 ===========

-At 10:45 AM, I really wish I had a cookie. :cookie:
+At 10:45 AM, I really wish I had a oatmeal raisin cookie. :cookie:

 This repository contains several commits on `master` branch and two on feature branches and helps demonstrate branching and merging Git commands.